open-ephys/ONI/source/api/liboni/onidriver.rst

 .. enum:: oni_read_stream_t

-    Represent the available data streams from the device to the host
+    Represent the available data streams from the device to the host.

     .. macro:: ONI_READ_STREAM_DATA